Nigerian Dwarf Goats-General Care

 The housing should provide enough room for your goats to move about comfortably, and they seem to love being up off the ground.
 One important thing to remember when dealing with goats is that they are very curious and will nibble on everything.
-When I say everything, I mean EVERYTHING!
-Make sure you don't leave anything exposed or loose that you don't want to be nibbled, or that could harm your goats if nibbled.
+When I say everything, I mean everything!
+Make sure you don't leave anything exposed or loose that you do not want to be nibbled, or that could harm your goats if nibbled.

 Fencing can be a little frustrating to the novice farmer, but with a little research and practice, you will be running miles of fence in no time.
 There are too many choices and methods of fencing to cover here, but I can provide a few tips specifically for goats:

-1. Make your fence extra sturdy....goats love nothing more than ram, jump on, and rub their sides against the fence, if it is not strong enough they will not stop until they knock it down.
+1. Make your fence extra sturdy.
+Goats love nothing more than ram, jump on, and rub their sides against the fence, if it is not strong enough they will not stop until they knock it down.

-4. Check your pastures for toxic plants....when you build your new fence, be sure to check and remove any plants that might be poisonous to your herd, a list of toxic plants can be found at the link below.
+4. Check your pastures for toxic plants.
+When you build your new fence, be sure to check and remove any plants that might be poisonous to your herd, a list of toxic plants can be found at the link below.

 Plants that are Toxic to Goats